wjquigs11/hiring-engineers/answers.md

 yaml: unmarshal errors:
 line 6: cannot unmarshal !!map into []check.ConfigRawMap

+Not sure whether this is a bug or user error.
+I typically check with an expert before reporting a bug.

-Here is my custom agent check:
+I moved on to writing a custom agent check:

 from checks import AgentCheck
 import random